 Course Description

 This course will focus on principles of learning, curriculum development, and relationships in conjunction with ongoing observation, assessment, and intentional teaching.
 The course examines the roles of play and active exploration in designing developmentally appropriate learning experiences for all children and addresses guiding children’s behavior.
 The course emphasizes the role of families in children’s learning and supports students’ development as reflective practitioners and intentional teachers.
 Students will observe two separate classrooms; one must be an inclusive preschool special education classroom and the other either an NAEYC community based preschool program OR a Kindergarten classroom.
 It is the student’s responsibility to ensure that they can meet this requirement.
+5 hours of field experience (observation) required for completion of this course.
+A passing grade of ‘C’ or above is required for this course key assessment.
 (3 credits)

 Prerequisites